PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 In the simplest case, we now let `~mvpa2.datasets.mri.fmri_dataset` do its job, by just pointing it to the fMRI data file.
-The data is stored as a NIfTI file that has all runs of the experiment concatenated into a single file.
+The data is stored as a NIfTI file that has all volumes of one experiment concatenated into a single file.

 >>> bold_fname = os.path.join(tutorial_data_path, 'sub001', 'BOLD', 'task001_run001', 'bold.nii.gz')
 >>> ds = fmri_dataset(bold_fname)